jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

     `--not-after` options
   * The context portion is required for `--after-context` or `--before-context`
   * This must be before the binary writer or the console writer.
-* a binary writer that can split and rename files as necessary if writing to a file
+* a writer that can split and rename files as necessary if writing to a file
   * handles the `--output`, `--force`, `--split` options
   * it needs input information about the names of files, time stamp information.
     The module for handling the environment data for the application should be